ZackWilde27/FlatOut2-HLSLToSHA/README.md

 float4 var1 = colour;
 float4 var2 = ?
 AMBIENT : SHADOW;

-// The comparison being done here is ((the first variable).a > 0.5), in the case above it's 'var1'
+// The comparison being done here is (r0.a > 0.5), r0 is your first variable, so in this case it'd be var1
 // So it's essentially:
 //var2 = (var1.a > 0.5) ?
 AMBIENT : SHADOW;
 ```